Clovelly – Welcome to a Different World

-As one of Devon’s major tourist attractions, and you’ll enjoy a unique experience of a bygone age, a time when people lived a more tranquil way of life.
+As one of Devon’s major tourist attractions you’ll enjoy a unique experience of a bygone age, when people lived a more tranquil way of life.

-Your entrance fee to the village covers the following:
+Your modest entrance fee to the village, one of the lowest in the West Country, covers the following:

 a film show introducing you to Clovelly’s fascinating history

 two museums – the Kingsley Museum and the Fisherman’s Cottage

 Visit during one of our annual festivals (such as Seaweed in June, Maritime in July, Lobster & Crab in September and Herrring in November) and there's no extra charge.
 Please visit www.clovelly.co.uk for all events and dates.

 A substantial part of your fee contributes to Clovelly’s ongoing building maintenance programme.
 All restoration work is carried out to rigorous standards, with slate being replaced with slate, and oak with oak.
 It is an expensive process, but it ensures that the village retains the unique charm and character that captivates so many of our visitors.